Professional and Technical Support for Programs for Vulnerable Populations

-New Editions helps the Programs in the mission to reduce risks to vulnerable populations and to reinforce the capacities of communities, local nongovernmental organizations (NGO), and governments to provide services and protection for vulnerable groups.
-The programs help vulnerable populations gain access to opportunities that support their full participation in society.
+New Editions helps the Programs in the mission to reduce risks to historically marginalized populations and to reinforce the capacities of communities, local nongovernmental organizations (NGO), and governments to provide services and protection for historically marginalized populations.
+The programs help historically marginalized populations gain access to opportunities that support their full participation in society.

-The Displaced Children and Orphans Fund (DCOF) provides care and protection to vulnerable children, particularly those separated from their families or are at risk of losing family care, including children in institutional care, children affected by war, children on the street and children with disabilities.
+The Displaced Children and Orphans Fund (DCOF) provides care and protection to historically marginalized children, particularly those separated from their families or are at risk of losing family care, including children in institutional care, children affected by war, children on the street and children with disabilities.